Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Main results

 We consider an ensemble of static team problems with various distributions on the environmental randomness.
 A particular case is the Gaussian ensemble where the environmental randomness is a Gaussian vector for each $n$.
 This problem is denoted G.

 where $\zeta \in \Real^n, \zeta \sim \Nscr(0,I_n).$ Let $\gamma_G$ be the optimal solution to this problem.
 It is well known~\cite{ho1980team} that the solution to this problem is linear.

 Our main claim is that for `most' problems like NG, linear policies are approximately optimal.
-Let $\gamma_L^*$ be the optimal controller for NG \textit{within} the class of linear controllers.
-Specifically, $\gamma^*_L$ is the solution of the following problem, denoted NGL.
+Let $\gamma_L^*=(\gamma_{L,1}^*,\hdots,\gamma_{L,m}^*)$ be the optimal controller for NG \textit{within} the class of linear controllers.
+Notice that $\gamma^*_L$ is equivalently a solution of the following problem, denoted NGL,